ArduPilot/ardupilot_wiki/common/source/docs/common-optional-hardware.rst

 .. note::

-   If using the Mission Planner GCS, select **Hardware \| Optional Hardware** to configure additional (optional) hardware including the 3DR radio and widely used power module.
-For other GCS software, check their documentation.
+   If using the Mission Planner, many of these sensors can be set-up from the Initial Setup >> Optional Hardware screens

 .. toctree::
     :maxdepth: 1